Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Characterisation of Polyslots on Path Contraction Groupoids

-and in any path-contraction groupoid $\mathbf{G}$ we have $i \otimes U = i \otimes W \implies U = W$. \end{proof} Note that $S^{loop}$ cannot be a slot, since it fails to satisfy the above condition, of preserving non-pathing constraints.
-Whilst the swap satisfies a non-pathing constraint: The action of $S^{loop}$ on the swap gives a signalling channel:
+and furthermore any path-contraction groupoid $\mathbf{G}$ we have $i \otimes U = i \otimes W \implies U = W$. \end{proof} Note that $S^{loop}$ cannot be a slot, since it fails to satisfy the above condition, of preserving non-pathing constraints.
+Whilst the swap satisfies a non-pathing constraint The action of $S^{loop}$ on the swap gives a signalling channel

-We now give our main theorem, that slots on path-contraction groupoids are always combs, meaning that polyslots are always single-party representable. \begin{theorem}For any path-contraction groupoid $\mathbf{G}$ then $\mathbf{pslot}[\mathbf{G}] = \mathbf{srep}[\mathbf{G}]$ \end{theorem} \begin{proof} We use the fact that the action of $S$ on the swap must be non-pathing, let $U_1,U_2$ be morphisms which witness this non-pathing constraint, then using the fact that $\mathbf{G}$ is a path-contraction category we can say that Now using the diagrammatic rules for locally-applicable transformations this in turn in equal to Then using the definition of $S^{loop}$ and the fact that $S$ is a slot
+We now give our main theorem, that slots on path-contraction groupoids are always combs, meaning that polyslots are always single-party representable. \begin{theorem}For any path-contraction groupoid $\mathbf{G}$ then $\mathbf{pslot}[\mathbf{G}] = \mathbf{srep}[\mathbf{G}]$. \end{theorem} \begin{proof} We use the fact that the action of $S$ on the swap must be non-pathing.
+Let $U_1,U_2$ be morphisms which witness this non-pathing constraint, then using the fact that $\mathbf{G}$ is a path-contraction category we can say that Now using the diagrammatic rules for locally-applicable transformations this in turn in equal to Then, using the definition of $S^{loop}$ and the fact that $S$ is a slot, the above in turn is equal to

+Then unpacking the definition of $S^{loop}$ and using the laws for path-contraction categories and locally-applicable transformations gives Finally, since $\mathbf{G}$ is a path contraction category this entails that So far, we have proven that any slot is given by a comb, now we consider the case of a general multi-input polyslot.
+Focusing on some $\phi_i$, we examine the family of functions $S^{i}(\phi_i) := S(\phi_1 \dots \phi_i \dots \phi_n)$ where since $S$ is a polyslot each $S^i$ is by definition a slot and so by the above must decompose as a comb.
+Since this is true for each $i$, the slot $S$ is in-fact single-party representable. \end{proof}

+\begin{theorem} For any path contraction category $\mathbf{C}$, every single-party representable supermap can be represented by a path-contraction supermap.
+Concretely, any single-party representable supermap $S:[A_1,A_1'] \dots [A_n,A_n'] \rightarrow [B,B']$ on a path contraction category $\mathbf{C}$ can be implemented in terms of a process $S^{int}:A_1' \dots A_n' B \rightarrow A_1 \dots A_n B'$ of $\mathbf{C}$ and path-contractions in the following way: \end{theorem} \begin{proof} We give the proof for $N=2$, the extension to general $N$ is conceptually identical only heavier in notation.
+Define the required internal process by Now, we evaluate the expression Without loss of generality let us imagine that that contraction along party $1$ is taken first and for simplicity study the $2$-input case, by the single-party representability property we can see that the above is equal to and using the fact that wlg we took the contraction along party $1$ first this is in turn equal to and hence Finally, undoing local-representability gives and using analogous steps for $\phi_2$ gives the result. \end{proof}